soxueren/atsd/integration/alteryx/README.md

 ![](images/choose_table.png)

-It allows you build the query by choosing a table with columns or entering query text manually.
+It allows you build a query by choosing a table or entering query text manually.

 - Table names visible in the **Tables** tab satisfy the `tables` pattern